COMPANY CLOSURE SERVICES

 1

-Once the company is struck off, it is important to cancel all associated registrations such as PAN, GSTIN, Shops & Establishment licenses, etc. Failing to cancel these may result in future compliance notices or tax-related issues.
+Cancel all associated registrations such as PAN, GSTIN, Shops & Establishment licenses, etc. to avoid future compliance notices or tax-related issues.

 2

-As per the Companies Act and Income Tax rules, the company’s financial records, tax returns, board resolutions, and compliance documents must be safely retained for a minimum of 8 years, even after closure.
-This helps in responding to any future regulatory or legal queries.
+Retain financial records, tax returns, board resolutions, and compliance documents for at least 8 years to respond to any future regulatory or legal queries.

 3